zanelliriccardo/ZillowHouse/README.md

 Submissions are evaluated on Mean Absolute Error between the predicted log error and the actual log error.
 The log error is defined as logerror=log(Zestimate)−log(SalePrice) and it is recorded in the transactions training data.

+Dataset is reported through PandasProfilingReport because is too big for github.

 File descriptions:

 properties_2016.csv - all the properties with their home features for 2016.